jonathanbossenger/block-theme-course/module-01/01-Review-Block-Theme-Basics.md

 ## Requirements

-All themes, including block themes, need a style.css file.
+All themes, including block themes, need at minimum a style.css file and an index.php file.

 WordPress uses the header comment section of the style.css to display information about the theme in the Appearance -> Themes dashboard panel.

 ![Theme Information](/images/module-01/base-block-theme-01.png)